-Walton Creek was placed on the §303(d) list for pathogens in 2016 based on data collected during 2012 at station WLTB-1.
-At the time of the original listing, the geometric mean criterion was 126 col/100 ml and the single sample criterion was 487 col/100 ml during the months of June - September.
-During the months of October - May, the geometric mean criterion was 548 col/100 ml, and the single sample criterion was 2507 col/100 ml.
-E. coli sampling at ADEM monitoring station WLTB-1 showed that the applicable single sample criterion was exceeded in three out of eight samples.
-At the time of listing, the source of pathogens was linked to animal feeding operations and pasture grazing.
+Patrick Creek was placed on the §303(d) list for pathogens in 2016 based on data collected during 2014 at ADEM station PATC-1.
+E. coli sampling at station PATC-1 showed that the applicable single sample criterion was exceeded in two out of eight samples.
+(At the time of the original 2016 listing, the geometric mean criterion was 126 col/100 ml, and the single sample criterion was 487 col/100 ml during the months of June - September.
+During the months of October - May, the geometric mean criterion was 548 col/100 ml, and the single sample criterion was 2507 col/100 ml.)
 The listing data is summarized below in Table 3.